2disbetter/BattView/README.md

 <img width="307" height="171" alt="image" src="https://github.com/user-attachments/assets/9a3a7a77-8259-47f2-91f3-6eae8d37c8f1" />

+Note: For version 1.2 you will need the ectool from Framework, and you will need to set it with chmod u+s.
+If you are not comfortable with this, then please stick with version 1.1 which has no ectool requirement.

 Version 1.1 is still available here as the standard stable release.
 If you have a Framework 12 and would like this additional information, 1.2 is for you.